Rainymood/rainymood.github.io/_posts/2025-01-08-pregnant-problems.md

 Just like paying taxes, all problems have a very specific timeframe.
 All problems are isolated into a very specific time window in our life!
 And it sounds trivial, and it is, but it is a key insight that we should tailor our solutions to very specific niches, also in time!

+### being pregnant

 The most obvious and extreme example is being pregnant!
 You become pregnant for 9 months and then you have an extremely specific set of problems.
 Then hopefully you give birth to a healthy baby and *poof* just like snow before sun your pregnancy problems disappear (sort-of).

 ![](/../assets/2025-01-08-pregnant-problems/2025-01-08-13-48-11.png){: .align-center}

+### finding a coworking spot in vienna

-Another example: At some point I was in Vienna and at 8:30 with my first meeting starting at 9:00 I had exactly 30 minutes to search online for a a nice café to do some remote work in.
-At that point in time for those 30 minutes I had an extremely specific problem that required a solution: find me a good space to do some remote work in.
-This problem was again, timely, extremely timely even!
+A while ago I was visiting Vienna and had my first online meeting at 9:00.
+At 8:30 I was walking from my hotel to the city center but I had a pressing and somewhat urgent problem: finding a good café to do some remote work in.
+For those 30 minutes, and I did find a nice café in some online directory, I had this specific and timely problem.
+I find that this example highlights the timeliness of our problems.

 ![](/../assets/2025-01-08-pregnant-problems/2025-01-08-13-53-43.png){: .align-center}

+### end

-Realize that all problems are timely and that we should design our solution for that.
-It should be possible for your user to outgrow your solution (also in time) because this means that your solution is well-tailored to this specific user niche.
+All problems are timely, so design solutions with this specific time frame in mind.
+It's OK if users outgrow your solution because that means your solution is well-tailored to a specific user niche.
+Bonus points if you incorporate the [Lindy Effect](https://en.wikipedia.org/wiki/Lindy_effect).

 # Subscribe